web blazonry web development scripts and tutorials

 Let the ads run.

 Your reports should show roughly equal numbers for each ad being served up.
-When you determine which format is better, try changing another setting to see what will give you even better click-thrus and revenue.
+When you determine which format is better, try changing a different AdSense setting to see what will give you even better click-thrus and revenue.

 Related Information

-Ad Test Part 1 testing provides another example of testing Google ads as well as an introduction to testing ads.
+Ad Test Version 1 testing provides another example of testing Google ads as well as an introduction to testing ads.

 Notes about testing ads provides more insight into the testing process and a note about the fact that this PHP script complies with AdSense Terms and Conditions.